sigmaai/self-driving-golf-cart/README.md

 Bon Voyage 😀

+## ROS
+This project is developed using ROS.
+For more information on that, please refer to the [README](./src/README.md) in the `./src` directory.

 ## Steering
 The algorithm behind the steering system is inspired by work done by [Nvidia](https://arxiv.org/pdf/1604.07316.pdf).
 We developed our own convolutional neural network to predict the steering angle based on images captured by the front camera.
 The hardware system is custom designed in-house.
 Here is a video demo.